Cloned Organisms and Stem Cells Are Useful for Basic Research and Other Applications

 Organismal Cloning: Plants

-In the 1950s, scientists cloned plants from single differentiated cells.
+• In the 1950s, scientists cloned plants from single differentiated cells.

-Mature plant cells retain full genetic potential; they can "dedifferentiate" and regenerate an entire organism.
+• Mature plant cells retain full genetic potential; they can "dedifferentiate" and regenerate an entire organism.

-This capacity to develop into all cell types is called totipotency.
+• This capacity is called totipotency.

 Organismal Cloning: Animals